germanramos/hydra_app_manager/README.md

 This application consist of 2 pieces:

 ### App Manager Info Server
 Monitors the system resources and the port our application is listening on and notifies.
+More information can be found <a href="https://github.com/innotech/hydra_basic_probe">here</a>.

 ### App Manager
 Ask periodically to the App Manager Info Server the state of the application and updates the corresponding Hydra server/s